Introduction

 While Playback's number one feature is and always will be maintaining a stable tracks experience, technology always involves some unpredictability, from an accidental disconnected cable to a dead battery.

-However, a redundant setup with two Playback devices simultaneously running ensures an extra layer of protection against any hardware, software, or other freak incident that may cause an issue with the performance of Playback.
+A redundant setup with two Playback devices simultaneously running ensures an extra layer of protection against any hardware, software, or other Incidents that may cause an issue with the playback of backing tracks.

 How Redundancy Works